mondbr/pofda-mywork/README.md

 ## About me:

-My name is Monika Dabrowska and I am an [ATU](https://www.atu.ie/) student of first semester of Programming and Scripting module of the Programming and Scripting module on the Higher Diploma in Data Analytics course during Summer 2023/24.
+My name is Monika Dabrowska and I am an [ATU](https://www.atu.ie/) student of first semester of the Programming and Scripting module on the Higher Diploma in Data Analytics course during Summer 2023/24.

 I don't have any prevoius programming experience nor knowledge of basing coding, so I am using multiple sources and references to help me to complete the assignments.